s-naidu/automation-scripts/clearing _bacon_history/README.md

 2. Rename the .env.shadow to .env
 3. Update the art_relations database credentials in .env file
 4. Update youtube_video_id's in the sql_create query
+5. Change the tablename in the CREATE TABLE section according to the ticket no in the sql_create query
 5. Run the script python clear-bacon-history.py